sourcegraph/about/blogposts/announcing-sourcegraph-3.14.md

 Sourcegraph 3.14 introduces a new [docker-compose deployment model](https://docs.sourcegraph.com/admin/install/docker-compose).
 This is useful for organizations that want to scale Sourcegraph, but don’t use Kubernetes.
 For any customers running a single Docker container and have experienced instability or issues with scaling, Docker Compose is likely the right solution for you!

-## Improved campaign creation, management, and syncing performance
+## Campaigns are easier to create and manage and have reduced the load on code hosts

 <p class="container">
   <div style="padding:56.25% 0 0 0;position:relative;">